Perlover/bitcoin-kit-makefile/README.md

 ### Brief:

-`make i-want-lightning` and you will have compiled bitcoind with lnd daemons with preconfigured files.
+**`make i-want-lightning`** and you will have compiled bitcoind with lnd daemons with preconfigured files.

-`make set-up-lightning-mainnet` and you will be ready to run immediately the **lnd** and **bitcoind** daemons in mainnet.
+**`make set-up-lightning-mainnet`** and you will be ready to run immediately the **lnd** and **bitcoind** daemons in mainnet.

-`make set-up-lightning-testnet` and you will be ready to run immediately the **lnd** and **bitcoind** daemons in testnet.
+**`make set-up-lightning-testnet`** and you will be ready to run immediately the **lnd** and **bitcoind** daemons in testnet.

+You can use together mainnet & testnet services in single host.
+UPnP is supported auto by scripts from this repositary!

 ### More info: